habpygo/zero-value-msg.client.go/README.md

 This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.

+Note: There will be import errors at the moment.
+Reason for some import statements not working is that we want to add `mamgoiota` to the `github.com/iotaledger` as `mam.client.go`.
+We have a question outstanding in Slack to the IOTA org regarding this, but up till now we have had no answer.
+For the time being I suggest to rename the imports as you like.

 ## Install

 It is assumed that you have Golang installed.
 You also need to install the Go library API for IOTA which you can download at: